 - Zone 2: Zone 2 lies in the mid-lengths and starts just after zone 1.
-The formulation here should be slightly lighter than your root shadow — taking into account the level of pre-lightened hair and the transition from zone 1 to zone 2.
+The formulation here should be slightly lighter than your root shadow, considering the level of pre-lightened hair and the transition from zone 1 to zone 2.
 This can be tailored based on the end goal and desired depth and contrast.

 - Zone 3: The ends make up Zone 3.
-Post-lightening you’ll need to pay special attention to this area because it tends to be the most porous.
-This zone should always be applied last and you should watch the developing time to ensure it is adequately toned but still has brightness shining through to create the desired effect.
+Post lightening, you’ll need to pay special attention to this area because it tends to be the most porous.
+This zone should always be applied last and watch the developing time to ensure it is adequately toned but still has brightness shining through to create the desired effect.
 If your client will need a trim post-service, be sure to take this length factor into account.

-This post from Redken Brand Ambassador Sue Tyrell perfectly demonstrates the breakdown of the Zones and the effect this simple color technique can have to enrich the finished result.
+This post from Redken Brand Ambassador Sue Tyrell perfectly demonstrates the breakdown of the Zones and how this simple color technique can enrich the finished result.

-Following any color process, it is imperative to send your clients home with products to take care of their color.
-Based on their shade and the level of lift, the Redken Color Extend Blondage or Brownlights lines are a great choice to enhance tone.
-If your clients are in need of a little extra TLC, suggest the NEW!
-Redken Acidic Bonding Concentrate line to add protein and moisture and regulate the hair’s pH post lightening. *Pro-tip: add an in-salon Acidic Bonding Concentrate service following any bleaching service to ensure better results!
+Following any color process, you must send your clients home with products to take care of their color.
+Based on their shade and the level of lift, the Redken Color Extend Blondage or Brownlights are a great choice to enhance tone.
+If your clients need a little extra TLC, suggest Redken Acidic Bonding Concentrate to add protein and moisture and regulate the hair’s pH post lightening. *Pro-tip: add an in-salon Acidic Bonding Concentrate service following any bleaching service to ensure better results!